adjust/fe-hometask/README.md

 ## How to request help

-If you have any questions, you can reach out to us by [creating a GitHub issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue#creating-an-issue-from-a-repository) in your private repo.
+If you have any questions or doubts, you can reach out to us by [creating a GitHub issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue#creating-an-issue-from-a-repository) in your private repo.

 Describe your question(s) and [mention](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#mentioning-people-and-teams) [adjust-frontend-hiring][adjust-frontend-hiring] in your comments (don't forget to add the user as a collaborator).
 We will receive a notification and get back to you as soon as possible.